JN646/Retention-Management-Application/README.md

 ## Protoype UI
 This application makes use of the Bootstrap v4 library to assist with the UI and UX elements.
 These may be changed in later versions.

+## Database
+Database is now required to use the application.
+All pages are now locked behind a username and password.